-The first book in the new trilogy is a prequel, with Lyra as a babbling baby who must be saved by extreme floods and escorted from Oxford to London.
-Her saviours are a thoughtful boy called Malcolm and a no-nonsense kitchen maid called Alice, who scoop up the baby and sail away on a canoe named La Belle Sauvage.
-The second book,The Secret Commonwealth (due out in October 2019) will skip forward to show Lyra as an undergraduate travelling the world in search of a haunted desert city.
+The trilogy starts with a prequel, where Lyra is a babbling baby who must be saved by extreme floods and escorted from Oxford to London.
+Her saviours are a thoughtful boy called Malcolm and a no-nonsense kitchen maid called Alice, who scoop up the baby and sail away on a small boat named La Belle Sauvage.
+The second book,The Secret Commonwealth (published in October 2019) skips forward to show Lyra as an undergraduate travelling the world in search of disillusioned daemons and a haunted desert city.

-So it is certainly a coup for Hytner to secure La Belle Sauvage for his new Bridge Theatre, and there's no doubt a starry cast will follow (the His Dark Materials stage adaptation featured Ben Whishaw, Patricia Hodge, Timothy Dalton and Dominic Cooper).
+So it is certainly a coup for Hytner to secure La Belle Sauvage for his new Bridge Theatre.